 A lack of preventative maintenance around aesthetic machines can be a major hazard, as it can result in unexpected fires.
 Regular servicing should be carried out to ensure all electrical components are working safely and efficiently.

-Removing dust, lubricating mechanical parts, and monitoring temperature levels are just some measures that can help minimise the risk of a fire from occurring.
+Basic cleaning and maintenance includes regularly wiping the devices or multiplatforms down to remove dust, along with lubricating mechanical parts, and monitoring temperature levels.
+They take very little time to do, but significantly increase the safety of your technologies while also reducing the chances of a fire occurring.
 Aesthetic services providers should also periodically check their fire safety systems to ensure they operate as expected.

 In an industry where even the slightest malfunction can have dire consequences, preventive maintenance for medical equipment is essential for promoting patient safety and well-being.